Updated: Nov 25, 2022

 By nonfatal injury and illness

-So, the TRIR and the EMR are important not only for use by General Contractors to vet subcontractors.
-They should also be important for employees and prospective employees to evaluate safety culture and commitment to safety.
+One more thing to keep in mind about the TRIR and EMR for construction.
+The TRIR and the EMR are important for employees and prospective employees; not only for General Contractors to vet subcontractors.
+They are important for employees and prospective employees to evaluate safety culture and commitment to safety.
 Or, in other words, do you want to work for a company with a poor TRIR and/or EMR?

 What Is A Good TRIR?